 This post could be massive.
 I want to write everything I can about the solo road trip I took in 2013, driving from Calgary, Alberta to Richmond Hill, Ontario (just outside of Toronto).
 I made plans to go to the travel blogging conference I’d been to before in Vancouver and Denver.
-This year it was in Toronto, but instead of just flying there I decided to do a solo road trip through a company called Hit the Road.
+In 2013 the conference was in Toronto, but instead of just flying there I decided to do a solo road trip through a company called Hit the Road.
 You basically sign up to deliver someone’s vehicle to them (usually it’s people moving from one part of the country to another, or delivering vehicles for Canadians who go south for the winter).

-People I’m sure thought I was insane, but I really wanted to do this trip because I wanted the experience of a week long solo road trip.
-I liked traveling alone, but usually I was in a city like London or New York, not driving across rural Canada.
+Pretty sure people thought I was insane, but I really wanted to do this trip because I wanted the experience of a week-long solo road trip.
+I liked travelling alone, but usually, I was in a city like London or New York, not driving across rural Canada.
 I wanted the chance to see parts of the country I never had before.
 I love taking road trips, and stopping to see roadside attractions like “the world largest such and such” or “this town is the home of something or other.”
-And it was the perfect time to go, I was off from University (summer break) and was only freelance writing, so I didn’t have to worry about work (I did have some money saved up for this trip as well).
+And it was the perfect time to go.
+I was off from University (summer break) and was only freelance writing, so I didn’t have to worry about work (I did have some money saved up for this trip as well).

 I want to write everything I can about this trip.
-About the friendliness and hospitality of family and friends I stayed with on the way (most nights were in motels, but a couple nights I got to stay with family).
+About the friendliness and hospitality of family and friends, I stayed with on the way (most nights were in motels, but a couple of nights I got to stay with family).
 About the roadside attractions that I saw.
-About the cities and towns I briefly stayed in, but I’m just going to narrow my focus on one city and really one moment on this trip.
+About the cities and towns that I briefly stayed in, but I’m just going to narrow my focus to one city and really one moment on this trip.

 Thunder Bay was my fourth overnight stop on this trip.
 That morning I had driven from Winnipeg and the drive took longer than I’d anticipated.
-I’m used to 100km/hour or even 110km/hour speed limits, but crossing over into Ontario the speed limit went down to 90km.
+I’d been used to 100km/hour or even 110km/hour speed limits, but crossing over into Ontario the speed limit went down to 90km.
 There’s a lot of lakes and trees (very foresty) and less open fields and prairie driving like I’m used to.
 I get the speed change from a safety standpoint, but I expected to get from Winnipeg to Thunder Bay in 7 hours.
 It took 9 (granted I made sure to stop along the way and get out and stretch my legs).
-But in Thunder Bay I stayed in a motel, and went to down to shores of Lake Superior.
-I could understand why this lake was called Lake Superior, because it was massive.
+In Thunder Bay, I stayed in a motel and went down to the shore of Lake Superior.
+I could understand why this lake was called Lake Superior because it was massive.
 You can’t see the other side of the lake; it feels like an ocean.

-I wanted to visit this monument and lookout point, thinking I’d take a moment and stretch my legs and be done.
+I wanted to visit this monument and lookout point.
+I thought I’d take a moment and stretch my legs and then be on my way.
 But I didn’t expect to be overwhelmed with emotions when I got there.
 And there isn’t anything amazing about the statue itself, not in a physical sense.
 There isn’t a gift shop or interpretive centre or tour here.
 It’s just a statue of a young man at a nice lookout point about 15km outside of Thunder Bay.
-But when I parked the car and got out I just kept thinking “I can’t believe this man ran a marathon from St. John’s to this point, with a prosthetic leg, with cancer.”
+When I parked the car and got out I just kept thinking “I can’t believe this man ran a marathon from St. John’s to this point, with a prosthetic leg, with cancer.”

 My journey to Thunder Bay had been in the opposite direction of Fox’s (west to east) and I only started in Calgary, Alberta.
-I wasn’t running (I got to drive) and I wasn’t raising any money for cancer research and treatment.
+I wasn’t running (I got to drive).
+I wasn’t raising any money for cancer research and treatment.
 My journey was more selfish because I just wanted to travel and see more of Canada.
-But I remember feeling tired in Thunder Bay and then I felt like an asshole because I just thought of how tired Terry Fox must have been during his marathon.
-And while driving toward Thunder Bay I started to notice the landscape started to get hillier.
-And while these weren’t mountains they were pretty significant hills, and thinking about how Fox was running up and down this terrain made me feel very humble.
-And it was at this point I began to cry.
+I remember feeling tired in Thunder Bay, and then I felt like an asshole because I thought of how tired Terry Fox must have been during his marathon.
+While driving toward Thunder Bay I noticed the landscape started to get hillier.
+Although these weren’t mountains they were big hills.
+Thinking about how Fox was running up and down this terrain made me feel very humble.
+It was at this point I began to cry.

-A lot of people have debated about what it means to be Canadian and what the Canadian identity is/was/will be.
-And there are multiple answers Canadians may give to that question depending on a huge variety of factors.
-And indeed I doubt any two Canadians will have the exact same answer.
-But for me I can say I never felt more humbled and inspired and proud to be Canadian than I did standing beside a granite statue of Terry Fox outside of Thunder Bay, Ontario.
+A lot of people have debated what it means to be Canadian and what the Canadian identity is/was/will be.
+There are multiple answers that Canadians could give depending on a huge variety of factors.
+I doubt any two Canadians will have the exact same answer to that question.
+For myself, I never felt more humbled, inspired, and proud to be Canadian than I did standing beside a granite statue of Terry Fox outside of Thunder Bay, Ontario.

 Check Out Some More Posts About Canada on Take Me to the World